yellowcrownr/Data_Analysis_Portfolio_-Retail-/README.md

-# Data_Analysis_Portfolio_-Retail-

-Sales Performance Dashboard for Retail
+# Sales Performance Dashboard for Retail

 This project showcases the development of a comprehensive sales reporting system designed for real-time and historical analysis in a retail environment.
 The system includes interactive dashboards built with Power BI to provide insights into daily and monthly sales performance, enabling data-driven decision-making for store management and strategic planning.